What is Video Indexer?

 - Audio transcription: Converts speech to text in 12 languages and allows extensions.
-Supported languages include English, Spanish, French, German, Italian, Chinese (Simplified), Japanese, Arabic, Russian, Portuguese (Brazilian), Hindi, and Korean.
+Supported languages include English, Spanish, French, German, Italian, Chinese (Simplified), Japanese, Arabic, Russian, Brazilian Portuguese, Hindi, and Korean.

 - Closed captioning: Creates closed captioning in three formats: VTT, TTML, SRT.

 - Two channel processing: Auto detects, separate transcript and merges to single timeline.

 - Noise reduction: Clears up telephony audio or noisy recordings (based on Skype filters).

 - Transcript customization (CRIS): Trains custom speech to text models to create industry-specific transcripts.
 For more information, see Customize a Language model from the Video Indexer website and Customize a Language model with the Video Indexer APIs.

 - Speaker enumeration: Maps and understands which speaker spoke which words and when.